RebelGuy/chat-mate-client/docs/streamer-guide.md

 ChatMate offers a free Minecraft mod that integrates your livestream into Minecraft and allows you to perform administration tasks, such as banning users and managing ranks. **Currently, the mod runs only on Minecraft Java Edition 1.8.9 and has not been tested with other popular mods, such as LabyMod or Lunar Client.** You can download the mod [here](https://github.com/RebelGuy/chat-mate-client/releases/latest).

 To start, ensure you have followed the [instructions for setting up your account and stream](https://github.com/RebelGuy/chat-mate/blob/master/docs/streamer-guide.md).
 Install Minecraft Forge, and place the ChatMate `.jar` into your `.minecraft/mods` folder.
 Open the ChatMate Dashboard within Minecraft to log in to your ChatMate account.
-Once logged in, you have access to streamer features.
+Once logged in, make sure the "Enable ChatMate" option is checked, and you will now have access to streamer features.

 ![Click on the "Mods" button in the Minecraft main menu](enable-chat-mate-1.png)